chocolatey/choco-wiki/CreatePackagesQuickStart.md

 ## Tips

-* If you cannot find the installer silent mode, you can try an old tool called (http://www.softpedia.com/progDownload/Universal-Silent-Switch-Finder-Download-180984.html)[Universal Silent Switch Finder 1.5.0.0]
+* If you cannot find the installer silent mode, you can try an old tool called [[Universal Silent Switch Finder 1.5.0.0|http://www.softpedia.com/progDownload/Universal-Silent-Switch-Finder-Download-180984.html]]